IcebergIceberg

 Write ModeMerge on ReadHow updates and deletes are handled

-Truncate Table if existsOffRemove existing data before snapshot sync
+Truncate Table if existsOffRemove existing data before snapshot sync (details)

 Metadata CompressionGzipCompression for Iceberg metadata files